PagerDuty/python-pagerduty/README.rst

 History
 -------
-This module was borne of necessity for a basic API client to eliminate code duplication in the PagerDuty Support team's internal Python-based API tooling.
+This project was borne of necessity for a basic API client to eliminate code duplication in the PagerDuty Customer Support team's internal Python-based tooling.

 We found ourselves frequently performing REST API requests using beta or non-documented API endpoints for one reason or another, so we needed the client